-Distinctly Italian sitting at the Adriatic heel in Puglia, (Savelletri di Fasano, Ostuni & Torre Canne) this boutique guesthouse, Masseria Cimino, is a firm favourite with those looking for a romantic escape.
-It also appeals to those seeking authentic Italy set amongst the olive groves and natural scene, a chic Agriturismo close to the San Domenico Golf Club.
+Distinctly Italian and sitting at the Adriatic heel in Puglia, (Savelletri di Fasano, Ostuni & Torre Canne) this boutique guesthouse, Masseria Cimino, is a firm favourite with those looking for a romantic escape.
+It also appeals to those seeking authentic Italy set amongst the olive groves and natural countryside scene, a chic Agriturismo close to the San Domenico Golf Club.

-Masseria Cimino, winner of the Tatler 101 Best Hotels Awards, is a melange of the Mediterranean –tune your mind to lumpy unwaxed lemons, sun bleached fortified walls (white-washed of course) a theatrical set of the olive groves – all twisted + knotted, green golfing lawns, and the blue yonder of the Adriatic - a backdrop that would be tempting enough – however the interior fix of this period farm house is simply hotter than the beating sun.
+Masseria Cimino, winner of the Tatler 101 Best Hotels Awards, is a melange of the Mediterranean – tune your mind to lumpy unwaxed lemons, sun bleached fortified walls (white-washed of course), a theatrical set of olive groves – all twisted + knotted, green golfing lawns, and the blue yonder of the Adriatic - a backdrop that would be tempting enough – however the interior fix of this period farm house is simply hotter than the beating sun.

 At dusk, the place is illuminated by staged candles lending yet another rich candescent layer of dapper sophistication, whilst adding a touch of the dramatic to the ancient ramparts.

 The vibe is relaxed rather than formal, it is family owned + run, just the way we like ‘em.
 A place to meander the days away, all chilled + just ever so Italian, Ciao.

 Deliciousness perhaps best describes the food here with an heavy accent of Puglia's finest.

-Dinner is served together with a buffet style of communal dining - simple and tasty dishes by Chef Giuseppe Angiolinis re-works Mama's secret dishes with a touch of finesse.
+Dinner is served together with a buffet style of communal dining - simple and tasty dishes by Chef Giuseppe Angiolinis who re-works Mama's secret dishes with a touch of finesse.

-Being on the coast, fish makes a frequent appearance as do delicious pastas dishes and the best sun-dried tomatoes, ever.
+Being on the coast, fish makes a frequent appearance, as do delicious pasta dishes and the best sun-dried tomatoes, ever.

-The little masseria also has a cute bar lounge with cracking fires during the cooler months - and in summer opt for drinks by the pool.
+The little boutique Masseria Cimino also has a cute bar lounge with cracking fires during the cooler months - and in summer, opt for drinks by the pool.